ZakariaBen-1908/Accident_Detection/README.md

 Make sure you have Python 3.7+ installed, and then install the required packages:

 pip install opencv-python cvzone ultralytics numpy

 If using email notifications (email_alert.py), you'll also need:

-bash
-Copy
-Edit
 pip install secure-smtplib

 Ensure you have access to a Gmail account.
 If you have 2FA enabled, use an App Password.

 🚀 How to Use

 1. main.py — Run with Real-Time Detection Only
+2.
 python main.py

 Displays video with bounding boxes and accident alerts.

-2. email_alert.py — Run with Email Notification
+3. email_alert.py — Run with Email Notification
+4.
-Update the following fields in email_alert.py: sender_email = "your_gmail@gmail.com"
+Update the following fields in email_alert.py:

+sender_email = "your_gmail@gmail.com"

 receiver_email = "target_email@gmail.com"

 password = "your_app_password"

 Then run:

 python email_alert.py

 Alerts with visual boxes and sends email with a screenshot when an accident is detected.

 🧪 Demo Video (Optional)

 If you want to provide a demo, include a link to a hosted video demonstrating the system in action.

 The detection class in coco1.txt should include a line with "Accident Detection !" (or the same name used in model output).